Booking A Skellig Michael Landing Tour in 2024

-The Landing Tour season is from May 15th to October 2nd each year, at the current time of writing.
+The Landing Tour season for 2024 is expected to be from May 15th the 30th of September.
 This is dictated by the Office of Public Works, the official custodial body for Skellig Michael, who provide guides for landing visitors and oversees conservation and safety on the island.
 The OPW also decides which boats receive licenses to land.
 If you are under the impression that you can land on the island outside of these times, I’m afraid you’re mistaken.

-Some operators offer Eco tours from March onwards but these do not land on the island.
+Some operators offer Eco tours from mid-March onwards but these do not land on the island.

 Skellig Michael Passenger Number Limits